TheLastCylon/ecosystem/documentation/buffereds/questions_and_answers.md

-# Ecosystem Queues, Q&A.
+# Ecosystem Buffered Endpoints and Senders, Q&A.

 ---
 ## Where are the queue databases located?

 As discussed in
-[configuration through environment variables](../configuration/through_environment_variables.md), the location of where your queue databases are kept, is set using the `ECOENV_QUEUE_DIR` environment variable.
+[configuration through environment variables](../configuration/through_environment_variables.md), the location of where your buffer databases are kept, is set using the `ECOENV_BUFFER_DIR` environment variable.

 There is no default for this!
 You have to set it explicitly.